ComputationalPhysiology/modelgraph/README.md

 ![_](https://github.com/ComputationalPhysiology/modelgraph/blob/main/docs/source/_static/g_Na_pydot.png)

-It is also possible to go the other way around, i.e if you want to look at e.g `dV_dt` and see that it depends on
+It is also possible to go the other way around, i.e if you want to look at e.g `dV_dt` and see what it depends on

 ```python
 # Visualize what dV_dt depdens on